kiocode/xenon/xenon-docs/Tasks Organization.md

 - [ ] check if the use of pointer makes sense like with vec2
 - [ ] check is use enums with plural or singular name
 - [ ] add fly
+- [ ] system and gamesvariable needs rename

 ## InProgress